vict-shevchenko/reactive-mobx-form/docs/api/ReactiveForm.md

 ## ReactiveForm

-On any way you name it.
-Your decorated form that is produced via calling
+Or any way you name it.
+Your decorated form that is produced via calling `reactiveMobxForm` function.

 ```javascript